 Donegal

-Located in the very North of the republic of Ireland and bordering Northern Ireland – Donegal is one of the cheapest areas in Ireland to rent and to buy property.
+Located in the very North of the Republic of Ireland and bordering Northern Ireland – Donegal is one of the cheapest areas in Ireland to rent and to buy property.
 It’s home to some of the best beaches (and surfing) in Ireland and is becoming more and more popular with expats.

 The best areas to live in Donegal include Ballyshannon, Bundoran, Donegal Town, and Letterkenny.
-The average listed rent is now €655 for an apartment and €775 for a two-bedroom house in Donegal.
+The average listed rent is now €1,154.

 Where is the cheapest rent in Ireland

 Rents are consistently high across the country, with the cheapest found in Leitrim – at €517 a month.
-Along with Leitrim, the cheapest places to rent in Ireland also include Longford, Donegal, and Roscommon, at €572, €655, and €595, respectively.
+Along with Leitrim, the cheapest places to rent in Ireland also include Longford and Roscommon, at €572 and €595, respectively.

 Best websites to search for rental properties in Ireland